-As Strictly Come Dancing gears up for another year, here's a look at the celebs who said NO to the show.
+As Strictly Come Dancing gets ready to return for another year, here’s a look at the celebs who said NO to the show.

 It may be one of the biggest TV shows on UK telly, but not everyone is racing to say yes to offers from producers.